David Eduard van Dijk

-Eddie has published in a number of fields including Zoology, Geology, Ichnology and Paleontology over a more than 65 year academic career, with the first, his M.Sc thesis in 1955 and most recently, publication of an article on Ichnology in 2021.
+Van Dijk published in a number of fields including Zoology, Geology, Ichnology and Paleontology over a more than 65 year academic career, with the first, his M.Sc thesis in 1955 and lastly, the publication of an article on Ichnology in 2021.

-He has compiled bibliographies on African Anura (Frogs and Toads), African Tadpoles, African Fossil Frogs, and African Vertebrate Ichnology (Tracks and other Trace Fossils).
+He compiled bibliographies on African Anura (Frogs and Toads), African Tadpoles, African Fossil Frogs, and African Vertebrate Ichnology (Tracks and other Trace Fossils).

+Van Dijk died on 6 March 2023, at the age of 97.

 Education and career

-He attended school in Johannesburg and studied at the University of Witwatersrand and Johannesburg Teachers' Training College on a Transvaal Education Department Loan Bursary.
+Van Dijk attended school in Johannesburg and studied at the University of Witwatersrand and Johannesburg Teachers' Training College on a Transvaal Education Department Loan Bursary.
 He then went to Stellenbosch University where he obtained an MSc in 1953 and DSc in 1959.
 Somewhat more than a decade after his retirement, he undertook a second MSc (Palaeontology) at Stellenbosch University.
 This was awarded in 2000.

 While repaying his Loan Bursary, he was a technician in the Bacteriology Laboratory of the South African Institute for Medical Research.
 Thereafter he lectured in the Zoology Department, University of Natal for approximately 30 years.